fairandsmart/right-consent/_docs/04-configuration.md

 $ consent-manager-back/src/main/resources/application.properties
 ```

-All configuration elements can be override at the start by providing a command line alternative avoiding the need to recompile the component.
+Most of the configuration elements can be override at the start by providing a command line alternative avoiding the need to recompile the component.
 More tips and tricks about configuration can be found in the [quarkus documentation](https://quarkus.io/guides/config#overriding-properties-at-runtime)

 ```bash
 $ java -jar -Dquarkus.http.port=9999 ...